econ-ark/beyond-the-streetlight/beyond-the-streetlight.md

 # Abstract

 This repository provides an analysis of the trend in forecast errors made by the Tealbook/Greenbook(GB) and the Survey of Professional Forecasters(SPF) for measures of the unemployment rate and real growth in personal consumption expenditures from 1982 to 2017.
-The data on forecasts for unemployment and consumption made by the federal reserve (Tealbook/Greenbook) and the mean across private forcasters are provided by the Philidelphia Fed.
+The data on forecasts for unemployment and consumption made by the Federal Reserve (Tealbook/Greenbook) and the mean across private forecasters are provided by the Philadelphia Fed.
 Data on realized values of the forecasted variables are provided by the St. Louis Fed.